 The journey turned out to be a rocky one because of long-enforced restrictions in the food service rules applicable to school cafeterias.
 A bright-line prohibition existed: once sold to a student, food could not be shared with another student during a meal, and even unopened, uneaten, untouched food had to be thrown in the trash afterward.
 Determined not to accept the status quo, we worked to find a way to change policy to get needed food to children struggling with food insecurity.
 We developed a food donation program that can operate within the food service rules, protected under established liability laws.
 Our program presents a win-win for everyone involved.

 Now armed with a food-safe Operational Plan, Helping Hands food program has received local, state, and international recognition.
 Our focus: school, governmental, business, and charitable collaborations that are making a demonstrable difference in the lives of the children and families we serve.
 Solving hunger at the family level is our unique perspective, so we support weekly family meal bags filled with nutritious food and related recipes and community resource connections.
 Our program now presents a platform for health and education equity creating a healthier world.

 Our immediate goal is to statistically impact food insecurity rates feeding at least 150,000 children over the next year.

 Empower students to rescue uneaten food from school cafeterias and join hands with their communities to nurture food insecure families.

-To alleviate childhood food insecurity, reduce food waste, encourage education equity and shape a better world.
+To alleviate childhood food insecurity, reduce food waste, encourage education equity, and shape a healthier world.